papadoxie/scanipy/docs/codeql.md

 Scanipy can run [CodeQL](https://codeql.github.com/) semantic analysis on the top 10 repositories.
 CodeQL provides deep semantic security scanning using GitHub's code analysis engine.

+!!! note "Command Usage"
+    If installed via `pip install scanipy-cli`, use `scanipy` command.
+    If running from source, use `python scanipy.py` instead.

 ## Prerequisites

 Install the CodeQL CLI before using this feature: